 Cantaloupe is one of the most prolific fruits to dry because they have more flesh and little goes to waste.
 They are less messy to prepare and the peel is a lot easier to remove than mangoes.

 Dried cantaloupe is chewy, sweet, and has a similar texture and flavor to dried mango.

 Apricots are amazingly tasty when dried.
 This is the reason I love and enjoy their flavor very much and keep them year-round here in my homestead.
 Dehydrated apricots are great for lunches or snacks.

 Packed with antioxidants, blueberries are perfect to toss into the dehydrator.
 Dehydrated blueberries are super sweet and crunchy!
 Store them and sprinkle them onto your power bars, coconut yogurt, or breakfast cereal.

 17. Dehydrated Tomatoes

-Which one of these dried fruit recipes will you try first?
-Let me know in the comments section below.
+Which of these dehydrated fruit recipes will you try first?
+Let us know in the comments section below!

 Editor’s Note – This post was originally published on November 2016 and has been updated for quality and relevancy.